null

 The Benefits of Compound Exercises

-2. You’ll improve your mobility, flexibility, balance, and coordination.
+2. You’ll see improved mobility, balance, flexibility, and coordination.

-4. You’ll be able to maintain a high heart rate for a longer duration, improving your cardiovascular endurance.
+4. You’ll be able to maintain a high heart rate more easily due to improved cardiovascular endurance.

-5. You’ll strengthen your core without having to do endless crunches.
+5. You can strengthen your core without resorting to crunches.

 7 Types of Compound Exercises

-Compound movements are commonly found in functional training.
-The most effective exercises are similar to your everyday movements — squats, hinges, lunges, pressing, pulling, carrying, and rotating.
+Compound movements are often found in functional training with the most effective exercises being those that are similar to everyday movements – squats, hinges, lunges, pressing, pulling, carrying, and rotating.

 1. Squats